SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-01-foolishness.md

 > __Q:__ Why do pirate obstetricians have the shortest lifespans of all medical personnel?
 > __A:__ One simply cannot expect to survive for long after saying to a woman in labor, "Stand and deliver."

 Sorry.
-Best I've got.
+That's it.
+Best I've got for now.
 It's been a tough year.
 For all of us.

 ---